Table of Contents

 This whole process requires firmware version 2.01.
-Before we jump into the camera settings, we have to make sure that we have the latest firmware and the imaging edge software installed.
+Before we jump into the camera settings, we have to make sure that we have the latest firmware and imaging edge software installed.

 This is the Imaging Edge Webcam software needed for the streaming process, once you've updated your camera to version 2.01, then download and install the Imaging Edge webcam software, link down below:

 The first thing we need to do is head to the Network tab, page number 1, scroll down to the Control With Smartphone setting, and make sure it's set to off or disabled.

 Next, Scroll one setting down to the PC Remote Function, and make that setting is on, or enabled.